Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 > "Design tests" must define **what** to develop</ins>.

 These tests and the code behind them must heavily apply doubles (mocks, dummies, stubs) and ugly but fast implementation shortcuts (not to be buried in implementation).
-When these get fixed contours and stabilize - they are ready tasks for development: test-driven or not.
+When procs get fixed contours and stabilize - these doubles are ready tasks for development: test-driven or not.

 ### Test Driven Development: T⚙️D<sup>eS</sup>